Darfur Casts Shadow Over Khartoum's Ambitions

 THOMPKINS: But for far to many people in Khartoum and central Sudan, the situation in Darfur and the path toward a resolution to the crisis are purely academic discussions.
 Radhia Achouri is spokesperson for the United Nations' mission in Sudan.
 She questions whether today's Khartoum has a real understanding of the region it governs.

-Ms. RADHIA ACHOURI (Spokesperson, United Nations' Mission in Sudan): People in Khartoum never, never experienced war.
+RADHIA ACHOURI: People in Khartoum never, never experienced war.
 They don't know what it is.
 I swear these people don't know what it is.
 They talk about it like, for instance, you and I - not in our official capacity - would be sitting somewhere in a coffee shop and we are discussing, for instance, the situation in, say, Latin America.
 Just like that intellectual talk.
 Most people here don't even know what Darfur looks like.